J535D165/datahugger/README.md

 ### Download with Python

-Load a dataset (or any digital asset) from a repository with the `datahugger.load_repository` function.
+Load a dataset (or any digital asset) from a repository with the `datahugger.get` function.
 The first argument is the DOI or URL and the second argument the name of the folder to store the dataset (will be created if it does not exist).